gbif/ssg-gb23/content/05_travel-accommodation/en.md

 The main events of GB23 will be held at the Brasil 21 Convention Center.

-In the political heart of the capital of Brazil, near to the National Congress, the Planalto Palace and the Ministries, Brasil 21 is a mixed use complex in the Setor Hoteleiro Sul (South Hotel Sector).
-The place combines convention center, three hotels, services, leisure facilities, gastronomy and business towers.
+Located in the political heart of Brazil's capital close to the National Congress, the Planalto Palace and the Ministries, Brasil 21 is a mixed-use complex in the Setor Hoteleiro Sul (South Hotel Sector).
+The venue comprises the convention center, three hotels, services, leisure facilities, gastronomy and business towers.

-The convention center is located approx. 16 km from the Brasília International Airport.
+Brasil 21 is 16 km from the Brasília International Airport.

 Address:
 __Brasil 21 Convention Center__